 In the drop down menu we choose More.

 That opens the entire Symbol dialog.
-We can change the Stroke width from the default of 1 point to 0.5 points.
+We can change the Stroke width from 0.75 points to 0.5 points.
 We could also use a % character to set the width of the stroke line as a percentage of the size of the symbol.
-Adding a Shadow with an offset of 1, using black color for the shadow also would be nice.
-For now, we will keep it simple and use 0.5 to mean one half point width, with no shadow.
-We press OK.

 Tech Tip: Operations using multiple windows with undocked panes or other dialogs are a good reason to have more than one monitor.
 We should have at least two monitors and, ideally, three monitors to have plenty of desktop real estate to spread out multiple windows and dialogs.